szachovy/GeneticOptimizer/README.md

 ### Note

-- If optimizer got stuck at the beginning, that usually means that your dataframe with population to small to find appropiate parents in order to create next generations.
+- If optimizer got stuck at the beginning, that usually means that your dataframe with population is to small to find appropiate parents in order to create next generations.

 - For more description, please check out project wiki.